 Lear Corporation is a leading Tier 1 supplier to the global automotive industry.
 We supply seating, electrical distribution systems and electronic modules, as well as related sub-systems, components and software, to all of the world's major automotive manufacturers.
+At Lear, we are $Making\ every\ drive\ better^{TM}$ by providing technology for safer, smarter and more comfortable journeys, while adhering to our values - $Be\ Inclusive$. $Be\ Inventive$. $Get\ Results\ The\ Right\ Wav$.

-As of December 31, 2018, we had 261 manufacturing, engineering and administrative locations in 39 countries and are continuing to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions.
+We have 257 manufacturing, engineering and administrative locations in 39 countries and are continuing to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions.
+Our manufacturing footprint reflects more than 143 facilities in 22 low cost countries.